NaveenKumarMaurya/HeartAttackPrediction/README.md

-In this project chi-squre test has been used for to checkfeature importance of categorical variableand independent t-test is used to compare the mean of variables grouped on the basis of output category and by finding correlation among numerical variables to get the importance of each variable in deciding output.Features renaming also done with help of [google](https://archive.ics.uci.edu/ml/datasets/Heart+Disease/).
+In this project chi-squre test has been used for to checkfeature importance of categorical variableand independent t-test is used to compare the mean of variables grouped on the basis of output category and by finding correlation among numerical variables to get the importance of each variable in deciding output.Features renaming also done with help of google,you can find [here](https://archive.ics.uci.edu/ml/datasets/Heart+Disease/).

 We also use Pipeline method to apply 10 classifiction algorithms(1.logistic Regression 2.Decisiontreeclassifier 3.Randomforestclassifier 4.GaussianNB 5.KNN 6.Gboost Classifier 7.AdaboostClassifier8.SGDClassifier 9.SVC 10.MLP Classifier)